aws-samples/amazon-neptune-samples/examples/gremlin/collaborative-filtering/README.md

-# This example shows how to load a collaborative filtering data set on Amazon Neptune
+# This example is a gremlin tutorial and shows how to query date using gremlin and make recommendations collaborative filtering with a gaming dataset

 ## Prerequisite